30 Things That Women Do That Men Always Find Sexy

-“Sexy,” of course, lies the brain of the beholder.
+"Sexy," of course, lies the brain of the beholder.
 What jazzes one person might repulse another.
-And as we all know, “sexy” exists in context of a person’s total package—who you are, how you act, what you think.
-That’s the foundation for some of the wow-at-first-sight things you also feel when you interact with a potential dance partner, such as the way you look, the way you dress, and if you have an Aussie accent.
-So yeah, everyone’s sexy list may look a little different, but these are a few of the heart-quickeners that most men are almost guaranteed to adore.
+And as we all know, "sexy" exists in the context of a person's total package—who you are, how you act, what you think.
+That's the foundation for some of the wow-at-first-sight things you also feel when you interact with a potential dance partner, such as the way you look, the way you dress, and if you have an Aussie accent.
+So yeah, everyone's sexy list may look a little different, but, generally speaking, here's what men find attractive in women.
 So read on, and take note!
-And for the other side of the equation, don’t miss the 30 Things Men Do That Women Always Find Sexy.
+And for the other side of the equation, don't miss the 30 Things Men Do That Women Always Find Sexy.

 Wearing a man's dress shirt.

-Especially when it’s worn the way men should never wear it—oversized, hovering over bare legs, with three buttons unbuttoned.
+Especially when it's worn the way men should never wear it—oversized, hovering over bare legs, with three buttons unbuttoned.
+Yep, that's one thing men find attractive in women.
 And for fashion secrets that you can use, see the 30 Best Tips for Dressing Well in Your 30s.

 Goofing off every now and then.

 Men love it when women goof off: think and act in an out-of-the-box manner.
 It speaks of individuality and confidence.
-A recent Australian study found non-conformists are more attractive than conformists.
-Maybe it’s the risk-taking or maybe because it’s fun-loving or maybe because it communicates that a person doesn’t waste time giving a hoot about what other people think.
+A recent study published in Sage Journals found non-conformists are more attractive than conformists.
+Maybe it's the risk-taking or maybe because it's fun-loving or maybe because it communicates that a person doesn't waste time giving a hoot about what other people think.

 Laughing even when a guy isn't funny.

-A Canadian and American study confirmed what insecure men everywhere know: Laughing at a man’s humor—no matter how stupid it is—is very attractive.
+One study published in Evolution and Human Behavior confirmed what insecure men everywhere know: Laughing at a man's humor—no matter how stupid it is—is very attractive.
 (Yes, guys will willfully ignore the patronizing.)
-So, without further ado, a penguin, monk, and synchronized swimmer walk into a bar… And fellas, if you need some corny material, start with the 50 Puns So Bad They’re Actually Funny.
+So, without further ado, a penguin, monk, and synchronized swimmer walk into a bar… And fellas, if you need some corny material, start with the 50 Puns So Bad They're Actually Funny.

 Being sweet to a random toddler you see in a store, restaurant, or park.